-3.24 The emerging Local Plan has identified opportunities to provide more flexible working and 'touch-down' spaces within Wandsworth Town.
-However, we are very conscious of the fact that many more people are working from home as a result of the COVID-19 crisis.
+3.26 The emerging Local Plan has identified opportunities to provide more flexible working and 'touch-down' spaces within Wandsworth Town.
+However, we are very conscious of the fact that many more people are working from home, including as a result of the adoption of new working practises as we move out of the COVID-19 crisis.
 At the moment there is little opportunity for people to be able to work remotely away from their home environment but in close proximity to it.
 We therefore want to work with landowners in the Town Centre including, for example, the operators of Southside Shopping Centre, to explore the potential of using retail space which is currently vacant as a 'meanwhile' use as touch-down workspace.
-This would provide space for people who are now working from home to have access to business resources and be able to connect with other homeworkers in the local community, whilst having access to the other facilities that the Town Centre has to offer which would support its vitality and viability.
+This would provide space for people who are now working from home to have access to business resources and be able to connect with other home-workers in the local community, whilst having access to the other facilities that the Town Centre has to offer which would support its vitality and viability.
 We will also explore opportunities to re-introduce initiatives which previously supported events such as the Wandsworth Art Fringe and school holiday arts programmes.